hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 **What this article is _NOT_**

-This article is not meant to be a "best-practices" guide on managing Exchange, Managed Identities, or Azure resources.
+This article is not meant to be a "best-practices" guide on managing Exchange Online, Managed Identities, or Azure resources.
 It is meant to demonstrate how you can connect the dots.

 With that out of the way, let's have some fun.

-**The Scenario:** For this demo let's assume that we need to automatically block a mobile device from accessing their mail-box.
+**The Scenario:** For this demo, we will wipe company data from a mobile device listed in Exchange Online in a safe and reliable way.

 ### Prerequisites